 - Your system may also include a fourth stage of filtration.
 In some models, this fourth step will soften the water and remove scale without the need for adding salt.
 Water that contains high amounts of dissolved calcium and magnesium is considered to be “hard water.”
-Hard water leaves behind mineral deposits that can stain your sinks and toilets and leave residue behind on your skin and clothes when you wash so this can be an important feature if hard water is a problem in your area.
-However, it’s more common for systems to include a post-filter at this point.
+Hard water leaves behind mineral deposits that can stain your sinks and toilets and leave residue on your skin and clothes when you wash so this can be an important feature if hard water is a problem in your area.
+That being said, it’s more common for systems to include a post-filter at this point.
 A post-filter will remove any remaining tiny particles from your water and improve the water quality even more.

 Consider an instant hot water dispenser to compliment a whole house water filter and provide hot water for coffee and tea instantly.

 Advantages of a Whole House Water Filter